 Sapouna I, Lawoko M. Deciphering lignin heterogeneity in ball milled softwood: unravelling the synergy between the supramolecular cell wall structure and molecular events.
 Green Chemistry 23 (2021) 3348-64.

 The fractionation of lignocellulosic biomass is a key step in efficient production of ethanol fuel from this renewable energy resource.
 Biomass hydrolysis is a key bottleneck in biofuel production, and enzymatic hydrolysis is considered the most sustainable hydrolysis method, but efficiency can be low at the high processing temperatures required for substrate solubility, due to protein instability and unproductive substrate binding.
 This low efficiency means that enzyme loading needs to be very high in industry, such that the cost of hydrolytic enzymes can account for 15% of the final price of bioethanol.
 We have recently discovered that a new type of carbohydrate-binding domain, uncharacterised until our current projects, can confer stability benefits onto biomass-fractionating CAZymes, and may improve overall enzyme efficiency by altering substrate-binding behaviours.
-We have partly characterised just a couple of these domains so far, but He Li is now driving this project as part of her post-doctoral work.
+We have characterised just a few of these domains so far, but He Li is now driving this project as part of her post-doctoral work.
 In summer 2021 she was joined by research intern Elin Wedin Kvick.
+And in spring 2022, Master’s thesis students Lova Sandin and Vasiliki Makrygianni made some important contributions.

 Biological control is the use of living organisms to control pests and pathogens, instead of using chemical pesticides.
 This can for example mean that animals are used to control insect populations, or that microbes are used to kill insects or other pathogenic microbes.
 We are currently investigating whether our pet bacterium Chitinophaga pinensis is capable of inhibiting the growth of pathogenic oomycetes that cause serious disease in pea, pepper, and potato plants.
 C. pinensis is a member of the Bacteridetes phylum that has an amazing ability to sense complex carbohydrates in its local environment, and respond to this by changing the types of enzymes it secretes.
 We think that some species might be able to sense the carbohydrates found in the cell walls of pathogens from the fungal or oomycete kingdoms, and respond by secreting enzymes or other molecules that can attack the pathogen.
 Three fantastic Master’s thesis students have worked on various aspects of this C. pinensis project: Zijia Lu, Lovisa Brandt, and Yi-Hsuan Lee.
 In similar projects, we have looked at the soil bacterium Bacillus subtilis natto, which showed some interesting responses when fed with carbohydrates derived from fungal cell walls.
 Master’s thesis students Anna Schönbichler and Amrutha Seshadri have worked on the Bacillus project.